 Chipped teeth are no fun.
 It hurts when it happens, and people will notice.
 Rather than letting everyone laugh at you, or compare you to the dumb characters from movies, though, it’s easy to do something about it!
 There are a few different options you have for fixing it.

 The first is bonding.
-Bonding involves application of a composite filling material that your dentist will color and shape to match the original tooth.
-Little to no removal of existing tooth surface is needed.
-If you somehow managed to save what had been chipped off -- like if it was a small section, then your dentist can even re-bond the tooth back together.
+Bonding involves the application of a composite filling material that your dentist will color and shape to match the original tooth.
+Little to no removal of the existing tooth surface is needed.
+If you somehow managed to save what had been chipped off — like if it was a small section, then your dentist can even re-bond the tooth back together.
 This is the primary repair method, and the most common.

 While there are many preventative steps for chipped teeth, sometimes it just happens.
 Thankfully, there are three easy ways to take care of a chipped tooth.